Why this service?

 Athletes’ questions: We asked (and continue to ask) athletes and coaches what they want to know about the COVID-19 disease and pandemic.
 We catalogue these questions, rephrase them where necessary and synthesise the best evidence to answer them.
 These answers are easily accessible, with “bottom line” short answers and infographics.

 Clinicians and non-clinicians review the questions and answers before we create the final infographics, which have now been translated into more than 15 different languages.

-Download this infographic (with clickable links) here: Infographic for blog Nov22
+Download this infographic (with clickable links) here: Aspetar COVID-19 Evidence for Athletes Service

 We constantly review and adapt all questions and answers as new evidence emerges.